 You need to understand a little about me.
 I truly dislike exercise.
 I really, really dislike it.
 So, making a commitment to three days a week at 6 am was not something that came naturally to me.
 But I understood that I needed appointment workout time, it had to be first thing in the morning (no excuses at that time – what else am I doing?) and the camaraderie of others in the same situation was something that appealed to me (I do like to complain….).
 And I will admit that as I stumble into the studio at 6 am, monosyllabic and grumbling, Joe’s enthusiastic greeting and endless enthusiasm is refreshing.

 So – six years with the StayFit crew.
 I continue to make small changes.
 My husband has joined me three mornings, we have an extra session (just the two of us) with a StayFitAnywhere trainer one evening a week, I have started journaling my food, working out in bare feet and have been dealing with my aches and pains their recommended RMT.
 I’m feeling rather together.
 I do complain less but my favourite time of the week is still Friday at SEVEN am! ~Tracey

 My name is Christina and I had a lifestyle change in November, 2011.
 I was always a moderately active person who engaged in sports once to twice a week.
-Even so, I found my cardio was weak and my core strength was in need of a serious fix.
-In November I joined StayFitAnywhere with Joe as my trainer.
-I learned that I could workout out in the comfort of my home and still see results without over exhausting myself with long drawn out cardio workouts.
+Even so, I found my cardio was weak and my core strength was in need of a serious fix and pains in my ankles and knees.
+That’s when I joined StayFitAnywhere with Joe as my coach.
+I learned that I could workout out in the comfort of my home and still see results without over exhausting myself with long workouts.